WarrenWeckesser/experiments/python/numpy/random-cython/docs/README.md

 ![](https://github.com/WarrenWeckesser/experiments/blob/main/python/numpy/random-cython/docs/zipfian_pmf.png)

-Extend this distribution to a continuous distribution with a piecewise constant PDF.
+Extend this distribution to a continuous distribution with a piecewise constant PDF on support $1 \le x \lt n + 1$.
 If we can generate variates from this continuous distribution, we can truncate those variates to their integer part to get variates from the discrete Zipfian distribution.

 ![](https://github.com/WarrenWeckesser/experiments/blob/main/python/numpy/random-cython/docs/zipfian_pdf.png)